bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 2. Read the user's claimed scopes from their provided token
 3. Request a decision from the permissions system based on those data
 4. (Write requests only): Check whether the request would modify the special `auth_classes` tag, and confirm the user has permission to make that modification
-5. (Flow segment write requests only): Check if the object already exists in the store using the `/objects` endpoint, and if it does, confirm the user would have access to read it
+5. (Flow Segment write requests only): Check if the Media Object already exists in the service instance using the `/objects` endpoint, and if it does, confirm the user would have access to read it
 6. (Write requests only): Propagate any changes to the `auth_classes` tag to Flows and Sources collected by this one

 ## Where to Enforce Authorisation

 Some consideration should be given for where to apply the authorisation step, depending on how TAMS is deployed and integrated.
 For example a TAMS instance could be deployed with fine-grained authorisation support, and used directly by systems across an organisation.
-In this case it would make sense to treat all clients of that TAMS instance as identical from an authentication/authorisation perspective: for example a user operating an NLE would be expected to provide suitable authorised credentials, but so too would the organisations MAM when it wants access to the store.
+In this case it would make sense to treat all clients of that TAMS instance as identical from an authentication/authorisation perspective: for example a user operating an NLE would be expected to provide suitable authorised credentials, but so too would the organisations MAM when it wants access to the service instance.

 Another deployment approach might see a MAM or other tool expose a TAMS API interface itself, which is proxied through to some simpler backing store.
 In this case the MAM might manage and enforce other policies and rules around access to content, so it would make more sense to do the same in the TAMS API interface, and then use the MAM's own credentials to access the backing TAMS instance.